Posts tagged: mapping

 Digital Economies: Video of Keynote at the Global Conference on Economic Geography

 I recently had the opportunity to give a plenary talk at the Global Conference on Economic Geography.
 The talk was part of a broader session on digital economies that Matthew Zook and I put together with Rebecca Enonchong, Robin Teigland, and Jack Qiu.
-My talk (that you can watch below) covered our research on information geographies, as… Read More »
+My talk (that you can watch below) covered our research on information geographies, as… Read More: Digital Economies: Video of Keynote at the Global Conference on… »

 New Paper: Information Geographies and Geographies of Information